joshuva512/Motion_detector/README.md

-# Moton_detector
+# Motion_detector
-It detect movement and it save time details as csv file.
+Application that detect the movement of the objects and record time duration of the object's movement.
+It could be exported as csv file.
 # Application Type
   python file
 # To Run Application